axeon-software/Babylon_Runtime/docs/json-syntax.md

 # Some rules about JSON syntax

-All you have to know is that's an open-standard data file format, and some rules about writing data in JSON for babylon-runtime :
+All you have to know is that JSON is an open-standard data file format, and that there is some rules about writing data:

-  - to access an object, you have to hold it between __{ }__ and write inside object name enclosed by __" "__,
+  - to access an object, you have to hold it between two braces __{ }__ and write inside the object name enclosed by quotes __" "__,
   - once you have select an object, you want to highlight some of its parameters.
-So after _"objectName"_, add __: { }__, and write inside parameter name enclosed by __" "__ :
+So after _"objectName"_, add a colon and two braces __: { }__, and write inside the parameter name enclosed by quotes __" "__:

 ```javascript
 {